Scientific Progress in Next 20 Years Due to Outpace the Last 200

 “In 1817, James Parkinson transformed the field by putting Parkinson’s disease on the map,” said James Beck, Ph.D., chief scientific officer, Parkinson’s Foundation.
 “Two hundred years later, the Parkinson’s Foundation is ready to transform the field again.
 In fact, we predict scientific advances of the next 20 years will outpace those of the last 200.
 At this symposium, we bring together innovators in research, technology and healthcare to make it happen.”

 Tonight at its 60th anniversary gala, the Parkinson’s Foundation will present its most prestigious scientific honor, the James Parkinson Award, to Heiko Braak, M.D., of the Center for Biomedical Research, University of Ulm, Germany.
-The award recognizes his contribution in focusing the field on the spread of alpha-synuclein as a major factor in the progression of Parkinson’s.
+The award recognizes his contribution in focusing the field on the spread of A protein in the human brain that is associated with the development of Parkinson’s.
+It is the main component of Lewy bodies. as a major factor in the progression of Parkinson’s.

 “Never before in history have we known more about Parkinson’s than we do now.
 This symposium is a starting point for the next two decades, during which I believe we can change the course of Parkinson’s as we know it today,” said Dr. Brundin.
 “I applaud the Parkinson’s Foundation for bringing together innovators to improve care, diagnosis and treatment.”